Theory of Operation

 Except for START and STOP symbols, the I2C specification requires that the SDA signal remains constant whenever SCL is high.
 The sda_unstable interrupt is asserted if, when receiving data or acknowledgement pulse, the value of the SDA signal does not remain constant over the duration of the SCL pulse.

 Transactions are terminated by a STOP signal.
-The host may send a repeated START signal instead of a STOP, which also terminates the preceding transaction.
+The controller may send a repeated START signal instead of a STOP, which also terminates the preceding transaction.
 In both cases, the cmd_complete interrupt is asserted, in the beginning of a repeated START or at the end of a STOP.

-Target Mode
+Target Module

 The interrupt cmd_complete is asserted whenever a RESTART or a STOP bit is observed by the target.